pequet/project-seed/docs/000-Project-Archetype-Context.md

 ## Framework Context

 This project, while a self-contained unit of work, is designed to exist as a **Project-Level Archetype** within the larger TRI framework.
-This document serves as a "convex mirror," looking out from the Project to show its place within the larger system, embodying the design principle: "when in doubt, zoom out."
+This document embodies the **Holographic Principle**: each System Archetype contains the essential pattern of the whole framework at its appropriate scale.
+Here it serves as a "Convex Mirror," looking out from the Project to show its place within the larger system, embodying the design principle: "when in doubt, zoom out."

 ### A Progressively Unfolding Structure